 NOTE 1: Based on operator deployment and policy, if the UDM receives the list of preferred PLMN/access technology combinations in the Nsoraf_SoR_Obtain response from the SOR-AF, and the UDM supports communication with SP-AF, it can send this list to SP-AF requesting it to provide this information in a secured packet as defined in 3GPP TS 29.544 [71].

-NOTE 2: The SOR-AF can include a different list of preferred PLMN/access technology combinations or a different secure packet for each Nsoraf_SoR_Obtain request even if the same VPLMN ID, the SUPI of the UE, and the access type are provided to the SOR-AF.
+NOTE 2: The SOR-AF can include a different list of preferred PLMN/access technology combinations or a different secured packet for each Nsoraf_SoR_Obtain request even if the same VPLMN ID, the SUPI of the UE, and the access type are provided to the SOR-AF.

 NOTE 2a: The SOR-AF can subscribe to the HPLMN UDM to be notified about the changes of the roaming status of the UE identified by SUPI.